Iceland: Economy

-Many political parties remain opposed to EU membership, primarily due to Icelanders' concern about losing control over their natural resources (particularly fisheries).
 The national currency of Iceland is the Icelandic króna (ISK).
 Iceland is the only country in the world to have a population under two million yet still have a floating exchange rate and an independent monetary policy.

-A poll released on 5 March 2010 by Capacent Gallup showed that 31% of respondents were in favour of adopting the euro and 69% opposed.
-Another Capacent Gallup poll conducted in February 2012 found that 67.4% of Icelanders would reject EU membership in a referendum.
+A poll released on 5 March 2010 by Capacent Gallup showed that 31% of respondents were in favor of adopting the euro and 69% opposed.
+Another Capacent Gallup poll conducted in February 2012 discovered that 67.4% of Icelanders would reject EU membership in a referendum.

 Iceland's economy has been diversifying into manufacturing and service industries in the last decade, including software production, biotechnology, and finance; industry accounts for around a quarter of economic activity, while services comprise close to 70%.
 The tourism sector is expanding, especially in ecotourism and whale-watching.
 On average, Iceland receives around 1.1 million visitors annually, which is more than three times the native population.
 1.7 million people visited Iceland in 2016, 3 times more than the number that came in 2010.
 Iceland's agriculture industry, accounting for 5.4% of GDP, consists mainly of potatoes, green vegetables (in greenhouses), mutton, and dairy products.
-The financial centre is Borgartún in Reykjavík, which hosts a large number of companies and three investment banks.
+The financial center is Borgartún in Reykjavík, which hosts a large number of companies and three investment banks.
 Iceland's stock market, the Iceland Stock Exchange (ISE), was established in 1985.
+As of 2019, Iceland ranks 26th in the World Economic Forum's Global Competitive Index, two places lower than in 2018.
+According to the Global Innovation Index, Iceland is the 22nd most innovative country in the world in 2024.